MigaraThiyunuwan/EventPlanner/README.md

 # BlissHub - Wedding Planning Website

-Welcome to BlissHub, your go-to Wedding Planning Website developed as a mini-project for the Advanced Programming Techniques course module at [Your University Name].
+Welcome to BlissHub, your go-to Wedding Planning Website developed as a mini-project for the Advanced Programming Techniques course module at Uva Wellassa University of Sri Lanka.

 ## Overview